exoplatform/exo-documentation/docs/Administration.rst

 eXo Platform allows you to easily brand eXo Platform by changing your company logo and the color of the top navigation bar in the portal.

-1. Click |image0| --> Portal --> Branding on the top navigation bar.
+1. Click |image0| --> OTHER --> Branding on the top navigation bar.

 The Branding page will be displayed: